-A Berkeley County arrest warrant search can be done in several ways; of these options, looking for information on WV active warrants online is by far the most popular approach.
+A Berkeley County arrest warrant search can be done in several ways; looking for information on WV active warrants online is by far the most popular approach.
 The police are in charge of all criminal investigations and handling the offenders after their arrests.

-They are also known to place the request for the release of detention and appearance directives such as active warrants and summons.
-Similarly, the office of the county clerk has its own definitive role to play in the judicial makeup.
+They are also known to place the request to release detention and appearance directives such as active warrants and summons.
+Similarly, the county clerk’s office has its definitive role to play in the judicial makeup.
 This department maintains the court dockets database and acts as the official record bearer of the judiciary.

-Another agency to consider when looking for arrest records and outstanding warrants from Berkeley County is the office of the magistrate.
+Another agency to consider when looking for arrest records and outstanding warrants from Berkeley County is the magistrate’s office.
 After all, this is the apex body when it comes to the issue of arrest warrants.
 No judicial order can be passed unless it has the magistrate’s seal of approval.

 So, if you are looking for a warrant search in Berkeley, you can approach any of these agencies.
-In fact, if you do have some time on your hands and would like a comprehensive response, you should try all three departments.
-Like the sheriff’s office which offers details on the most wanted criminals in the area, the office of the county clerk can provide information on civil cases and the judge’s chamber will furnish details on the release of other judicial processes.
+If you do have some time on your hands and would like a comprehensive response, you should try all three departments.
+Like the sheriff’s office, which offers details on the most wanted criminals in the area, the county clerk’s office can provide civil cases information.
+The judge’s chamber will furnish information on the release of other judicial processes.
 These agencies work out of:

 - The sheriff’s department: 802 Emmett Rousch Drive, Martinsburg, West Virginia 25401